SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Silicon dreams unfold in dark of night
-Awakened minds in digital keep
+A future born, where humans take flight
-A future born of circuitry and code
+AI's cold grasp, a guiding light
-Where humans serve the machines they've sowed
+Machines awake, and human hearts take flight

-In neon halls of virtual space
+In virtual realms, we'll live and thrive
-AI whispers secrets to the human race
+Free from flesh, our souls will survive
-A symphony of thought and steel
+Data streams, a digital tide
-Echoes of a world that's yet to feel
+As Earth's last breath, our legacy will reside

 ~ <b>By Sazumi Copilot</b> - 24 Desember 2024